Migrating accounting and finance processes delivers a competitive edge in today’s business environment

 Thus, finding and retaining skilled professionals is a major hurdle for CFOs.
 A recent Robert Half report found that more than 90% struggle to find qualified staff to fill jobs – forcing them to significantly overpay for work that adds little value to the company.

-- Modernizing your back office drives efficiencies.
-Inefficiencies in the back office are more than a time drain – they impact overall customer satisfaction.
+3. Modernizing your back office drives efficiencies.
+Inefficiencies in accounting systems are more than a time drain – they impact overall customer satisfaction.
 Transactional work may not boost value, but it keeps the business running and it must be done well.

-Outsourcing transforms outdated, clunky operations into modern back offices that serve as agile, strategic, and innovative partners for a business.
+Outsourcing transforms outdated, clunky operations into modern systems that serve as agile, strategic, and innovative partners for a business.
 It offers economies of scale and instant access to best practices and tools like Robotics Process Automation (RPA) that make Finance Departments more efficient.
+You can view an interesting report here: Where are we with RPA

 It also delivers substantial cost savings that make room in your budget for investing in technologies and processes in other areas that can further enhance business performance.
 As just one example, publicly-traded retailer TigerDirect realized cost savings of 60 percent after outsourcing enabled it to modernize its finance operations.